 Since retiring from clinical practice, Mr. Trout has been at work on the next book: a collection of clinical stories about the application of infant mental health theory in clinical practice with infants, children and adults.
 Entitled This Hallowed Ground: Four Decades in Infant Mental Health, the manuscript was completed at the end of 2018.
 Recording sessions for the audiobook version—rights to which, in perpetuity, have been donated to the Michigan Association for Infant Mental Health—began in early 2019.
 It is hoped that the audiobook will be ready by spring, at which point it may be secured from the Michigan Association (www.mi-aimh.org).

-Mr. Trout has just completed work on four chapters in three books in this past year:
+Mr. Trout has recently published four chapters in three books:

 "Infant/Child-Parent Psychotherapy: A Model of 'Being With' Young Children and their Families in Trouble."
 In Buckwalter, K. and Reed, D. (Eds.)
 (2017).
 Attachment theory in action: Building connections between children and parents.
 Lanham, MD: Rowan and Littlefield.

 "A Relationship-Based Way of Being" and "Attunement as the Doorway to Human Connection".
 In Koloroutis, M. and Abelson, D. (Eds) (2017).
 Advancing relationship-based cultures.
 Minneapolis: Creative Health Care Management Publishers.

 "They Took my Parent Away: Little Ones Affected by Incarceration Speak".
 In Gordon, L. (Ed.)
 (2018).
 Invisible children: Contemporary research and analysis on the children of prisoners.
 Newcastle, UK: Cambridge Scholars.